 It shared with the masses the horror of rebirth and advocated slow suicide through starvation as a remedy against transmigration.
-Mahavira's father got his wife converted to his viewpoint and in due course shared with her the martyrdom they .desired abstinence and self...denial he withdrew himself from civilized life and dispensed with all the amenities of life including those of clothing.
+Mahavira's father got his wife converted to his viewpoint and in due course shared with her the martyrdom they desired.

+Before following the example of his parents, Mahavira embarked upon a quest of wisdom and adopted an ascetic life.
+After two years of abstinence and self...denial he withdrew himself from civilized life and dispensed with all the amenities of life including those of clothing.
 During the first six years of his .peregrination, he observed frequent fasts of several months duration